 As well as these campaigns, the Conservative Government has enabled real improvements locally.
 We now have a record number of police officers protecting our streets; we’ve got the brand-new Walton Free School being built; the new state-of-the-art Three Rivers Academy is up and running; the vast financial support during the pandemic that saved millions of jobs and many businesses, as well as help with household and business energy bills and the cost-of-living crisis caused by the attack on Ukraine.

-With your support and your vote, I can ensure the Government continues delivering for our area.
+With your support, I can ensure the Government continues delivering for our area.
 You can read more about my plan for our areas here, as well as sharing your thoughts.

 If you have any questions, please email me at john@johncope.uk, and share any local events, charities, and workplaces you’d like me to visit.
 I’d love to hear from you.